victoryang/socket-demo/doc/Architecture/Distributed/02-kubernetes/service.md

 if kube-proxy is running in iptables mode and the first Pod that's selected does not respond, the connection fails.
 This is different from userspace mode: in that scenario, kube-proxy would detect that the connection to the first Pod had failed and would automatically retry with a different backend Pod.

-You can use Pod readiness probes to verify that backend Pods are working OK, so that kube-proxy in iptables mode only sees backends that test out as healthy.
+You can use Pod [readiness probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) to verify that backend Pods are working OK, so that kube-proxy in iptables mode only sees backends that test out as healthy.
 Doing this means you avoid having traffic sent via kube-proxy to a Pod that's known to have failed.

 <img src="services-iptables-overview.svg">